asib11/A-Smart-Car-Module-to-Detect-Lane-Violation/README.md

 Fig 1: One car goes through the main road without any line violation.
 Another car goes through the yellow, which is wrong.
 When a go through the yellow line, the system alerts the driver and also send the notification.
 Otherwise, the car can go fluently.
-In this paper we proposed a system that have the following features,
+we proposed a system that have the following features,
 i.
 The system makes an alert when the driver crosses the yellow line. ii.
-Send the notification to the driver’s device to see the status. iii.
-Store the data in the cloud to understand the driver’s ability on road.
+Send the notification to the driver’s device to see the status. iii.Store the data in the cloud to understand the driver’s ability on road.